-It’s worth getting the honeymoon planning sorted out early on.
-You may be thinking of last minute bargains, but in the run up to the wedding you and your fiancee are going to have a lot of other things on your plate, and having to sort out the honeymoon at short notice will just add to the stress.
+Honeymoon planning is best sorted out early on.
+You may be thinking of last minute bargains, but in the run up to the wedding you and your fiancée are going to have a lot of other things on your plate.
+Having to sort out the honeymoon at short notice will just add to the stress.
 You can get good discounts on package holidays and flights by booking early, so there’s no excuses!

 Decide how long you can take off work

 A lot of your honeymoon planning will depend on how long you can both take off work.
 Even if you think you can manage three weeks off, the chances are your fiancee will want to take at least a few days off immediately before the wedding, to get properly prepared.
 You might want to do the same.
 Discuss it with her, and work out roughly how long a honeymoon you’re aiming for.

 Then you just need to decide where to go.
 If you and your fiancee have not decided this already, then work out a few options you might enjoy and talk them through with her.
 If you’re stuck for inspiration, try the links on the right.